Mortgage Rates Explained: Fixed, Variable & Tracker UK

 Look at the rate environment

-When rates are high and expected to fall, trackers become attractive.
-When rates are low and expected to rise, locking in a fix protects your payments.
+When rates are high and tipped to fall, a tracker starts to look attractive.
+When rates are low and likely to climb, fixing locks your payments in before they rise.

 - 04